cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

    user@ciisb:~/tigervnc-pbs$ qsub -l select=1:ncpus=1:mem=2gb -l walltime=2:00:00 run_server

 3.)
 When the job starts, a file ``VNCSERVER_INFO`` appears in the job directory.
-Print the content of the file to find out information about the started VNC session, especially session VNCID, which is needed for the connection. ``VNCSERVER_INFO`` file should look like this:
+Print the content of the file to find out information about the started VNC session, especially session VNCID, which is needed for the connection.
+Obtained ``VNCSERVER_INFO`` file should look like this:

 .. code-block:: console